BMP-3: Russo-Ukrainian War

-The BMP-3 has been used during the post-2022 Russian invasion of Ukraine by Russian forces.
+The BMP-3 has been used during the Russian invasion of Ukraine by Russian forces.
 An unknown number have been put into service by the Armed Forces of Ukraine after being captured.
 Ukrainian anti-tank missiles and attack drones with HEAT warheads have been able to overcome protection systems on the BMP-3 such as reactive and slat armor, so by 2024 they were increasingly being used for indirect fire support.

-As of July 8, 2025, open source intelligence website Oryx has visually confirmed the loss of 744 Russian BMP-3s (580 destroyed, 72 abandoned, 24 damaged, and 68 captured).
+As of December 29, 2025, open source intelligence website Oryx has visually confirmed the loss of at least 798 Russian BMP-3s (624 destroyed, 24 damaged, 82 abandoned, and 68 captured) and 10 BREM-Ls (7 destroyed, 1 damaged, 2 abandoned).